basti-app/basti/README.md

 ## Custom connection targets

 Basti provides first class support for RDS instances, Aurora clusters, and Elasticache clusters.
-However, you can use Basti to connect to any other target in your AWS VPC (e.g. Elasticache instance, EC2 instance, etc.).
+However, you can use Basti to connect to any other target in your AWS VPC (e.g. DocumentDB instance, EC2 instance, etc.).

 To connect to a custom target, select the `Custom` option when prompted for a target to initialize or connect to.
 You will be prompted for the target's VPC, IP address and port.